imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 - A simple statistical report, including descriptive statistics and a two-sample t-test (when comparing two groups) or one-way ANOVA (when comparing three or more groups)
 - Comparison plots for the chosen metric: Grouped histogram and boxplot
 - _Montages_ of groups.
 These are multi-panel vignettes of up to 10 group exemplars.
-These can all be exported as PNG or SVG.
+These can all be exported as PDF, PNG, or SVG

 {% include img align="center" src="/media/plugins/snt/snt-compare-reconstructions-overview.png" caption="Comparing _No. of branches_ between two cell groups: Overview of outputs."%}